 Who is your musical hero?

-I used to answer this question "Beck" without hesitation.
-Bjork, Stevie Wonder and Michael Jackson have all held this slot for me for long periods of time.
+I used to answer this question “Beck” without hesitation.
+Bjork, Stevie Wonder, and Michael Jackson have all held this slot for me for long periods of time.
 My answer today: David Byrne.
-Talking Heads were a huge influence in my life from about age 12 to 18, especially as I learned and studied the downtown scene, Reed, Warhol, CBGB, Haring etc. As an adult I've discovered a whole new appreciation for the Heads & Byrne himself.
-That he's both a creator & facilitator, a great author of music and great assembler of talent.
+Talking Heads were a huge influence in my life from about age 12 to 18, especially as I learned and studied the downtown scene, Reed, Warhol, CBGB, Haring, etc. As an adult, I’ve discovered a whole new appreciation for the Heads & Byrne himself.
+That he’s both a creator & facilitator, a great author of music, and a great assembler of talent.

 How important is music to your creative process?